-5) Clear RTC RAM (CLR\CMOS)
+4. Clear RTC RAM (CLRTC1)

-This jumper clears the Real Time Clock (RTC) RAM of date, time, and system setup parameters in CMOS.
-The RAM data in CMOS is powered by the onboard button cell battery.
+These solder points allow you to clear the Real Time Clock (RTC) RAM in CMOS.
+You can clear the CMOS memory of date, time, and system setup parameters by erasing the CMOS RTC RAM data.
+The RAM data in CMOS, that include system setup information such as system passwords, is powered by the onboard button cell battery.